Growing Green Spaces

 The Lost Words Poetry Project

-The Young Friends of Rowntree Park are running a poetry project with children aged 7-14 throughout late March and April 2018.
+The Young Friends of Rowntree Park ran a poetry project with children aged 7-14 in the spring of 2018.
 The project was inspired by the book of the same name by Robert MacFarlene and Jackie Morris:“Once upon a time, words began to disappear from the language of children” – words linked to the natural world around them such as acorn, conker, raven, willow, and wren.
-“The words were becoming lost: no longer vivid in children’s voices, no longer alive in their stories”.
-The project aims to connect children with nature in a creative way, and for them to create their own pieces of work to be shared and celebrated.
+“The words were becoming lost: no longer vivid in children’s voices, no longer alive in their stories.”
+The project aimed to connect children with nature in a creative way, and for them to create their own pieces of work to be shared and celebrated.

 Carole Bromley – published author, winner of the York Culture Award for Poetry and many other awards.